LeBron James: 2021–2022: First in the 10K-10K-10K club

-For The Athletic, Bill Oram wrote that James's ankle injury felt like "the moment that might signal the end of the Lakers season".
-On April 5, the Lakers were eliminated from both playoff and play-in contention for the first time since 2019 (James's first season with the Lakers) after a 121–110 loss to the Suns.
-It marked the fourth time in James's career that he missed the playoffs.
+For The Athletic, Bill Oram wrote that James' ankle injury felt like "the moment that might signal the end of the Lakers season".
+On April 5, the Lakers were eliminated from both playoff and play-in contention for the first time since 2019 (James' first season with the Lakers) after a 121–110 loss to the Phoenix Suns.
+It marked the fourth time in James' career that he missed the playoffs.
 James was ruled out the rest of the season due to soreness in his left ankle.
-He finished the season with a 7.6 box plus–minus (first among players in his age group) and averages of 30.3 points (first by 6.9 points among players in his age range), 8.2 rebounds, 6.2 assists, 2.9 threes, 1.3 steals, and 1.1 blocks per game on 52–35–75 shooting ranges.
-On May 24, He made his 18th consecutive All-NBA Team selection, extending the record for most selections in NBA history, being named for the second time to the All-NBA Third Team.
+On May 24, James was named to the All-NBA Third Team for the second time; it was his 18th consecutive All-NBA Team selection, extending the record for most selections in NBA history.

 2022–2023: All-time scoring record

-On August 18, 2022, James re-signed with the Los Angeles Lakers on a two-year, $97.1 million contract.
-The contract extension made James the highest-paid athlete in NBA history at $528.9 million, surpassing Kevin Durant in all-time earnings.
-On October 20, James made his 2,144th three-pointer in a game against the Los Angeles Clippers, surpassing Paul Pierce for tenth in total NBA career three-pointers made.
-On October 28, James posted 28 points, 7 rebounds, 5 assists, and 4 steals in an 111–102 loss to the Minnesota Timberwolves.
+On August 18, 2022, James signed a two-year, $97.1 million contract extension with the Lakers, which had a player option in the second year.
+The contract extension made him the highest-paid athlete in NBA history at $529 million, surpassing Kevin Durant in all-time earnings.
+On October 20, James made his 2,144th three-pointer in a game against the Los Angeles Clippers, surpassing Paul Pierce for tenth in all-time three-pointers made.
+On October 28, James posted 28 points, seven rebounds, five assists, and four steals in an 111–102 loss to the Minnesota Timberwolves.
 He recorded his 1,135th career 20-point game, passing Karl Malone for the most such games in NBA history.
-On December 2, in a 133–129 win against the Milwaukee Bucks, James recorded 28 points and 11 assists.
-He recorded his 10,142nd assist, surpassing Magic Johnson for sixth place on the NBA all-time career assists list.
+On December 2, in a 133–129 victory over the Milwaukee Bucks, James recorded 28 points and 11 assists.
+He recorded his 10,142nd assist, surpassing Johnson for sixth place on the NBA all-time career assists list.
 On December 13, James scored 33 points in a 122–118 overtime loss to the Celtics, surpassing Wilt Chamberlain for the second-most 30-point games in NBA history.
-He recorded 516 30-point games in 1,386 career appearances.
-On December 28, James played in his 1,393rd game, breaking a tie with Tim Duncan for 10th-most in NBA history.
-The next game, on his 38th birthday, James had a then season-high 47 points on 18-for-27 shooting from the field, along with 10 rebounds and 9 assists in a 130–121 come-from-behind victory over the Atlanta Hawks.
+James recorded 516 30-point games in 1,386 career appearances.
+On December 28, he played in his 1,393rd game, breaking a tie with Tim Duncan for 10th-most in NBA history.
+The next game, on his 38th birthday, James had a then season-high 47 points on 18-for-27 shooting from the field, along with 10 rebounds and nine assists in a 130–121 come-from-behind victory over the Atlanta Hawks.